RockfordWei/Perfect-JWTAuth/README.md

 ### Customizable Profile

-Perfect-SSO is a using generic template class to deal with database and user authentications, which means you **MUST** write your own user profile structure.
+Perfect-JWTAuth is a using generic template class to deal with database and user authentications, which means you **MUST** write your own user profile structure.

 To do this, design a `Profile: Codable` structure first, for example: